 This warning message is issued when the server has been unable to reclaim all expired leases in a specified number of consecutive attempts.
 This indicates that the value of "reclaim-timer-wait-time" may be too high.
 However, if this is just a short burst of leases' expirations the value does not have to be modified and the server should deal with this in subsequent reclamation attempts.
-If this is a result of a permanent increase of the server load, the value of "reclaim-timer-wait-time" should be decreased, or the values of "max-reclaim-leases" and "max-reclaim-time" should be increased to allow processing more leases in a single cycle.
+If this is a result of a permanent increase of the server load, the value of "reclaim-timer-wait-time" should be decreased, or the values of starting reclamation of expired leases (limit = %1 leases or %2 milliseconds)

+"max-reclaim-leases" and "max-reclaim-time" should be increased to allow processing more leases in a single cycle.
 Alternatively, these values may be set to 0 to remove the limitations on the number of leases and duration.
 However, this may result in longer periods of server's unresponsiveness to DHCP packets, while it processes the expired leases.